February 2010

 Here’s what we can expect: GE wants to humanize the technology, so no pictures of machines.
 GE wants to make doctors the heroes.
 Doc’s are very influential in technology purchases, especially when it comes to those $80,000 procedures.
 Innovation will be in much of the new campaign; it’s a corporate keystone.
 Imaging technology will be front and center, as it should be; people understand medical imaging and how it helps them.
 Consumers will participate because “health spreads contagiously” so expect the people to be posting on Twitter and Faceboook.
 “Healthymagination is saving billions in healthcare costs.”
 There will be How-Tos on Howcast, iPhone apps, and, and, and.
 Lots of ideas, lots of agencies (Big Spaceship has a chunk), lots of content contributors, yet I haven’t heard a powerful brand idea with muscle memory.
 Healthymagination is a word, not an idea.
 After seeing the body of work I’ll weigh in again.
 Peace!

-I’ve been writing for a few years with great admiration about Google and its amazing, transformative search tools.
-Co-founder Sergey Brin’s original vision or brand idea “We deliver the world’s information in one click” is what allowed Google to become the NASA of the web.
-Case in point: Yesterday I was looking for a blog post on my machine and used the Microsoft search tool; after three strikes I Googled “whatstheidea+things we remember.”
-In less than a second I found my text on the Web.
-Thanks, YO.
+I’ve been writing for a few years, with great admiration, about Google and its amazing, transformative search tools.
+Sergey Brin’s original vision “We deliver the world’s information in one click” is what allowed Google to become the NASA of the web.
+Case in point: Yesterday I was looking for one of my blog posts on my own machine using the Windows search tool.
+After three strikes I Googled “whatstheidea+things we remember” (the title of the post) and in less than a second I found my entry.
+No on my machine, but on the Web.

-More recently, though, I’ve found myself commenting on how Google has wandered from its original mission – getting into the productivity software, social net, chat and now phone businesses.
-The brand planner in me asks “How does one articulate Google’s Is-Does?”
-The Googleplex is filled with amazing minds but many seem to be trying to out-engineer one another; me thinks they have lost sense of mission.
+More recently, though, I’ve found myself commenting about how Google has wandered from its original mission – getting into the productivity software, social networking, chat and now the phone business.
+The brand planner in me asks “How does one now articulate the Google Is-Does?”
+The Googleplex is filled with amazing minds but many seem to be trying to out-engineer one another; me thinks they have lost a sense of mission.
 Steve Rubel’s post today on Google Buzz so reflects.

 Culture of Technological Obesity.